Non-Compact Symplectic Toric Manifolds: Manifolds with corners

-We denote by $\R_+$ the set of non-negative real numbers.
-A \emph{sector} is the set $\Rplus^k \times \R^{n-k}$ where $n$ is a non-negative integer and $k$ is an integer between $0$ and $n$.
-Let $X$ be a Hausdorff second countable topological space.
+A \emph{sector} is the set $[0,\infty)^k \times {\mathbb R}^{n-k}$ where $n$ is a non-negative integer and $k$ is an integer between $0$ and $n$.
+Let $X$ be a Hausdorf\/f second countable topological space.
 A \emph{chart} on an open subset $U$ of $X$ is a homeomorphism $\varphi$ from $U$ to an open subset $V$ of a sector.
-Charts $\varphi \colon U \to V$ and $\varphi' \colon U' \to V'$ are \emph{compatible} if $\varphi' \circ \varphi\inv$ is a diffeomorphism from $\varphi(U \cap U')$ to $\varphi'(U \cap U')$.
+Charts $\varphi \colon U \to V$ and $\varphi' \colon U' \to V'$ are \emph{compatible} if $\varphi' \circ \varphi^{-1}$ is a dif\/feomorphism from $\varphi(U \cap U')$ to $\varphi'(U \cap U')$.
 An \emph{atlas} on $X$ is a set of pairwise compatible charts whose domains cover $X$.
 Two atlases are \emph{equivalent} if their union is an atlas.
-A \emph{manifold with corners} is a Hausdorff second countable topological space equipped with an equivalence class of atlases. \end{empt}
+A \emph{manifold with corners} is a Hausdorf\/f second countable topological space equipped with an equivalence class of atlases. \end{Definition}